com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 We will also create new variables like the number of words in the title, the length of the series, some key words of the description and the number of awards won.

 ### Problematic
 This project has two mains purposes.
-The first one is to implement a book library and a dynamic top favorite list based on the genre.
-The aim here is for the visitor to be oriented for his next reading :
+The first one is to implement a nice book library and a dynamic top favorite list based on the genre.
+The aim is to orient the visitor towards potential future readings.
+This could be achieved through multiple elements such as:
+* A vast similarity graph library where books are grouped based on their description's similarity

-* With the top favorite list
+* A top favorite list
-* By clicking on a book that they like in the library
+* Navigation by clicking on a book from the library which leads in turn to other similar books (based on descriptions or genres)
-  * There will be other book recommendations, based on how similar the books' descriptions are

-Then, we will visualise the books market dynamics, to understand better if the external parameters of a book (prize, number of pages, length of title, type of cover, publisher, number of sequels/prequels...) influence its popularity, if a genre tends to have more pages, be more expensive or more popular than others, or if a publisher publishes more likable books than others and what genre they publish.
-It might also be interesting to check if books parts of series display a tendency in ratings (for example if the ratings start falling after n^th^ book published).
+Secondly, we wish to visualise potential books market dynamics.
+Better understanding what external parameters of a book (such as its prize, number of pages, length of title, type of cover, publisher, number of sequels/prequels...) influence other factors (such as its popularity, ratings, etc...) could be of interest for the readers.
+Other hypothesis could include:
+* does a typical genre tend to have more pages / be more expensive / more popular than others?
+* do vastly liked publishers write more of certain genres ?
+* are there tendencies in ratings for books part of a serie ? (for example if the ratings start falling after n^th^ book published)

-We are aware that since we will only consider english books, some similarities in the book descriptions in English, may not be reflected in French (and vice-versa), so the recommendations generated may differ from ones generated with French descriptions (or others).
+We are aware that, since we will only consider english books, some similarities in the book descriptions in English, may not be reflected in French (and vice-versa), so the recommendations generated may differ from ones generated with French descriptions (or others).
+The general conclusions of our hypothesis will be biased towards typical english books readers.

 <!--Here are some ideas of some visualisation that we could do:
  1) Just a giant library like we can have on the TV on Netflix but it is on the web for books, alphabeticaly sorted.
 The idea is that when you select a book, you will get the informations about the book (Title, desciption, cover type, ...) and some recommandations about other book "similar" to that one.